isKhema/isKhema/README.md

-Actuellement en cours :
+Currently :
-* 📚 Student in communication
+* 📚 Student in communication and learning TypeScript
 * 💻 Developing my personnal [website](https://softonware.eu/)
-* 🔧 Creating a new open-source discord bot in `javascript`
+* 🔧 Creating a new open-source discord bot in `JavaScript`